Ujvala20/Codsoft/README.md

 # Codsoft
-This repository contains all the tasks and projects completed during my codsoft internship.Each project covers essential concepts such as data cleaning, exploratory data analysis(eda), visualization,machine learning modelling and performance evaluation.
+This repository contains all the tasks and projects completed during my CodSoft internship.
+Each project includes data cleaning, exploratory data analysis (EDA), visualization, machine learning modeling, and performance evaluation.